jonathanlokianto/Capstone/Cloud Computing/readme.md

-# Dokumentasi Model Stress Detector
+# Documentation Model Stress Detector

 This model was created to detect stress levels based on user face detection.
 This model was implemented using TensorFlow/Keras and deployed to Google Cloud Platform (GCP) using Docker and Cloud Run.